 Rainbows can also be seen during night-time!
 Moonlight can produce enough light to create a rainbow at night.
 “This is a lunar rainbow or ‘moonbow’.
 Moonbows are rare because moonlight is not very bright.
 A bright moon near to full is needed, it must be raining opposite the moon, the sky must be dark and the moon must be less than 42º high.
 Put all these together and you do not get to see a moonbow very often!
-To the unaided eye they usually appear without colour because their light is not bright enough to activate the cone colour receptors in our eyes.
-Nonetheless colours have been reported and might be seen when the moon is bright.”
+To the unaided eye they usually appear without color because their light is not bright enough to activate the cone color receptors in our eyes.
+Nonetheless colors have been reported and might be seen when the moon is bright.”

-When you see a rainbow from the ground, you see an arc of colours, although when viewed from a plane it is possible to see an entire circle as you can look down on raindrops!
+When you see a rainbow from the ground, you see an arc of colors, although when viewed from a plane it is possible to see an entire circle as you can look down on raindrops!

-Rainbow was a children’s TV show back in the early 90’s, some of you may remember the show, or at least characters from the show, Zippy being the most favourite!
+Rainbow was a children’s TV show back in the early 90’s, some of you may remember the show, or at least characters from the show, Zippy being the most favorite!
 I think it was just a British show though.